Cervidae90/selenium_python/README.md

 ```
 pip freeze
 ```
-The output should look like:
+The output should look similar to this (some libraries may be different):
 ```
 atomicwrites==1.3.0
 attrs==19.1.0